“...I’m not small, it’s a big guitar!”

 — Los Castro

-Portland resident Los Castro was born in California.
-He is a product of 70's Rock & Soul radio, a time when music defined the culture of the streets like no other decade before.
-Latin, jazz, funk, blues, rock, and country were all equal siblings, it was simply, music.
-Los’ family represented America in every way, large, boisterous, and musical.
-Everyone sang with natural melodic voices.
-Ironically, having inherited a soaring voice was not enough incentive to spark his musical interest.
-His real introduction to music was “out of a bad 80's movie."
-Van Halen, Toto & Journey were on heavy rotation on MTV and in every movie, the boy with the guitar got the girl.
+Portland resident Los Castro is a self professed "Cali dude".
+He exudes affable transparency at first meet.
+He is a product of '70's Rock & Soul Radio, and part of a large, boisterous, and music loving family in which everyone sang with a natural melodic voice.
+Ironically enough, that was only a musical spark.
+In his words, what fired him up was more like “out of a bad 80's movie."
+Van Halen, Toto & Journey were on the radio and he knew the boy with the guitar got the girl.
 His prayers were answered more or less when he literally fell, upon an old acoustic guitar while helping his grandmother clean out a closet.
 It was a start.
 But, many challenges would follow...

-More than three decades of musical immersion and the realities of life have passed.
-Los' lyrics now paint a portrait of a complex mind with a simple heart.
-One with a compassion that can only come from enduring trials and tribulations.
-Being a consummate father, he mines those same experiences for wisdom as if always speaking to his children, and he often uses humor to sweeten the sometimes bitter taste of truth of those cautionary tales about love, loss, and second chances.
+More than three decades of musical immersion and the realities of life have transpired, Los' lyrics now paint a portrait of a complex mind with simple heart.
+One full of compassion that can only come from enduring trials and tribulations.
+As a consummate father, he sifts through those same experiences for wisdom as if speaking to his children, and he often uses humor to sweeten the sometimes bitter taste of truth from those cautionary tales about love, loss, and second chances.
 Los sketches at the boundaries of genres as diverse as Latin, soul, blues, funk, jazz, world, rock, and pop.
 It displays depth, range, and perhaps even provides a glimpse of both his romantic Latin heritage, and the optimistic exuberance of his youth.

 For booking or other inquiries, please visit the CONTACT link.